-The first round of the SOAP offers will occur at 12PM EST on Wednesday.
+The first round of the SOAP offers will occur at 9:00am EST on Thursday.
 This will be through the same R3 log in that was used on Monday.
-If you received an offer, there will be a banner stating:
+If you receive an offer, there will be a banner stating:

-These offers will expire at 11 am EST March 16.
-2022.
+These offers will expire at 11 am EST.

-The next round of Offers will be sent at 12 PM EST March 16.
-2022.
+The next round of Offers will be sent at 12 PM EST.